-This course is approved by the Nursing and Midwifery Council and leads to status as a Registered Midwife.
+This course is accredited by the Nursing and Midwifery Council and leads to eligibility to receive the status as a Registered Midwife.
 This means the course is professionally recognised for being of the highest quality, focused on developing the knowledge and skills that employers require.

 We are committed to our strong relationships with partner NHS trusts, with whom our programme has been developed.
 All of our staff have had successful careers as midwives and many of them are still actively involved in practice, not just in the UK but also in developing midwifery overseas.

 Yetunde is a midwifery lecturer working at Middlesex University since 2013 with a background as practice development midwives.
 Her passion is developing future midwifery leaders which has reflected in her teaching throughout the years while her students’ nominated her as the academic teacher of 2017-2018.
 Yetunde has also garnered international exposure, twinning with an academic teacher in Nigeria; with a collaborative teaching and intellectual development of our students’ across both countries.
 Yetunde’s interest is ensuring excellence in midwifery practice and contextualise pedagogy use of simulation to prepare students’ to be fit for purpose and practice.

 I feel very fortunate to have worked with clients, students and midwives from such a wide variety of geographical, social, cultural and spiritual backgrounds.
 I've learnt such a lot from that.
 Middlesex has connections all over the world and I was very lucky to be selected with some of my fellow students to go to China on a two-week trip to a maternity unit in Changzhou to observe maternity care there.
 It was an amazing experience!